Tina (song): Background and promotion

-On February 17, while in the middle of a rant on Twitter, Kanye West revealed that he was currently recording a "feature" for the Game; this likely refers to "Tina".
+On February 17, while in the middle of a rant on Twitter, Kanye West revealed that he was currently recording a feature for the Game.
 Promotion for the song formally began on February 24, via a series of Instagram posts made by West.
 He first uploaded a picture of a banana emoji, captioned with "Tear that monkey down".
 Afterwards, West posted a photo of an exchange between the Game and Tina Knowles, in which the Game had sent her the same emoji.
 West made a third post relating to Knowles before the song's release, uploading a video of her in the Spirit Tunnel with the caption "Game finna slide for the guys".
 The final post by West was a video of the Game recording vocals for "Tina".

 Composition

-"Tina" opens with a sample of Knowles' appearance on the Spirit Tunnel, a segment on The Jennifer Hudson Show.
+"Tina" opens with a sample of Knowles's appearance on the Spirit Tunnel, a segment on The Jennifer Hudson Show.
 The song itself is mainly built from samples of the Tina Turner song "What's Love Got to Do with It" (1984), which loop throughout the song.
 The Game opens the song with lines regarding his attempt to contact Knowles: "I see my Destiny's Child / DMing was stressing me out / Nervous, my stomach in knots / So I took a couple of shots."
-West later chimes in, adding the lines "Then I took the whip off the lot / Then I put the whip on the yacht."
-West and Jones end the song, repeating the line "Just like the Eagles we ballin'".
-Multiple music publications have theorized that the use of Turner's song will negatively impact its ability to be uploaded to streaming, especially as West had been involved in multiple recent lawsuits regarding sample clearance.
+Multiple music publications have theorized that the use of Turner's song would negatively impact its ability to be uploaded to streaming, especially as West had been involved in multiple recent lawsuits regarding sample clearance.